-During FY 2019-20, the City will implement a pilot Homeowner Housing Rehabilitation Grant program.
-The City will use CDBG funds to assist an estimated five households with this activity.
+During FY 2020-21, the City will implement the City's second year of its Homeowner Housing Rehabilitation Grant program.
+The City will use CDBG funds to assist an estimated eight households with this activity.
 The City will also continue to support HARC's implementation of the federal rental assistance voucher and certificate program.
-An estimated 365 Jurupa Valley households will benefit from this program during FY 2019-20.
+An estimated 365 Jurupa Valley households will benefit from this program during FY 2020-21.